sudheerj/javascript-interview-questions/README.md

 ##### Answer: 2

 Emojis are unicodes and the unicode for smile symbol is "U+1F642".
-The unicode comparision of same emojies is equivalent to string comparison.
+The unicode comparison of same emojies is equivalent to string comparison.
 Hence, the output is always true.

 </p>